- Learn Linux

 The ebooks are available directly from the Pottermore shop.
 The Pottermore website (interactive exploration of the Harry Potter books), is now open for everyone to join as it was previously available under limited invites only.

 It's not all good news.
 I think that the ebooks are expensive when you consider that they have been available on paperback for several years already and that many of us already have a copy of the print version.
-In fact some of the paperback editions are available from Amazon.co.uk for less than the ebooks, which is not something you would expect considering the cost of producing ebooks is so much less than print versions.

 The convenience of being able to download all the ebooks onto my Kindle, which is far easier than carrying around the print version (especially some of the later books), combined with the fact that I can view this on my Android Tablet, Android smartphone, Kindle and Linux laptop convinced me to buy these ebooks even though we have a set of hardback versions on our books shelf.
 It will make them much easier to read when I'm travelling.